electro2226/Floating_solar_plant_design/README.md

-# Design and Performance analysis of Floating solar plant.
+# Design and Performance analysis of a Floating solar plant.

 ## 📑 Table of Contents